The Oasis Mall is a mid-sized shopping mall in the Al Quoz area of Dubai. It caters mainly to locals.

 In 2011 UK retail company WHSmith opened their first store in Dubai here.
 It’s situated on the ground floor and offers a good selection of newspapers, magazines, books, stationery, plus drinks and snacks.

-The Oasis Centre is open 7 days a week.
+The Oasis Mall is open 7 days a week.
 Opening times are 10 am to 10 pm, Sunday to Wednesday, and 10 am to midnight, Thursday to Saturday.

-Aside from Emax’s appliances store, most of the third and top floor of the mall is occupied by leisure and food and beverage offerings.
-Fun City, Fitness First, Balance Well Being 360°, and the main food court are all here.
+Most of the third and top floor of the mall is occupied by leisure and food and beverage offerings.
+Fun City, Thrill Zone, Fitness First, Balance Well Being 360°, and the main food court are all here.